chow1026/chow1026.github.io/course-notes/inferential-statistics/lesson-10/index.md

 # Cohen's d
-Cohen's d is another common measure of affects size, when comparing means, named after Jacobs Cohen.
-It is a standardized mean difference that measures the distance between 2 means in standard deviation units.
+Cohen's d is another common measure of effect size, when comparing means, named after Jacobs Cohen.
+It is a **standardized mean difference** that measures the distance between 2 means in standard deviation units.
 \\[
     Cohen's d = \frac{\bar{x} - \mu_{0}}{S} \\\
     where\;\bar{x}\text{ is sample mean, }\mu_{0}\text{ is population mean, and }S\text{ is sample standard deviation}